marchof/cloud-workload-authentication/content/04-azure.md

 This approach ensures that only workloads with valid, authorized identities can interact with Azure platform APIs, and all actions are auditable via Azure Activity Log.

 ## Local Development

+When developing locally, workloads do not have access to Azure-managed identities or the Instance Metadata Service.
+Instead, developers should use one of the following best practices to authorize local workloads:

+- **Azure CLI Authentication:** Use the Azure CLI (`az login`) to authenticate with your Azure account.
+The Azure SDKs and CLI will automatically use this authentication context for API requests.
+- **Environment Variables:** Set the `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_CLIENT_SECRET` environment variables to use a service principal for local development.
+This is useful for automation and CI/CD scenarios.
+- **Managed Identity Emulation:** Use tools like Azure Identity SDK's `DefaultAzureCredential`, which will try multiple authentication methods (including Azure CLI, environment variables, and managed identity if available).
+- **.env Files and Secret Management:** Never hard-code credentials in source code.
+Use environment variable files (`.env`) or secret management tools to inject credentials securely during development.

+Always follow the principle of least privilege and avoid using production credentials for local development.
+Regularly rotate credentials and audit their usage to minimize risk.